 The ATI Initiative entails two workshops.
 The first workshop took place on February 22 and 23, 2018 in New York City.
 It focused on articles based on qualitative evidence that were recently published, or were forthcoming, in top-tier academic journals.
 Authors retrospectively annotated the articles using ATI.
 Articles and links to annotations can be found here.
 The second workshop – with which the ATI Challenge is associated – will evaluate manuscripts that scholars annotated (using ATI) while writing them.

 The ATI Challenge

 Faculty and advanced graduate students who are interested in participating in the ATI Challenge are encouraged to submit a proposal for consideration by the ATI Challenge Selection Committee.
 Proposals should be submitted as a Word document or PDF via email to firstname.lastname@example.org .
-The proposal deadline is May 11, 2018.
+The proposal deadline is May 31, 2018 (extended from May 11).

 Proposals should include the following:

 - A current CV

 - An abstract of the manuscript you plan to write (250 words)

 - A statement indicating at what stage your research and writing stand (250 words)